ferrous-systems/unsize-experiments/README.md

 impl<P, U> CoerceUnsized<Pin<U>> for Pin<P>
 where
     P: CoerceUnsized<U>,
-    // U: core::ops::Deref, this bound is accidentally missing upstream, hence we can't use `Pin::new_unchecked` in the implementation
+    // `U: core::ops::Deref`, this bound is accidentally missing upstream,
-{
+    // hence we can't use `Pin::new_unchecked` in the implementation {
     fn coerce_unsized(self) -> Pin<U> {
         Pin {